viur-framework/logics/README.md

 ## About

 The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules and execution platforms.
 Thios starts from the administration tools to server-side input checking as well as client-side input forms and user-defined template processing.

-The first versions of logics where intended to allow expression compilation into native JavaScript also, to be executed on client-side without a logics interpreter.
+The first versions of logics where intended to allow bot direct expression execution and expression compilation into native JavaScript, to be executed on client-side without a logics interpreter.
+This feature was disabled for now, but may be re-implemented in future and when needed.

 But logics is not intended to be a scripting language!
 Therefore it neither provides direct variable assignment, nor control structures like loops or jumps - except comprehensions.